 The COVID-19 pandemic has led to a collapse in international travel and tourism.
 This paper explores how the cross-country impact of the pandemic relates to countries’ dependence on these activities as a source of revenue.
 It first documents the size of the shock to net revenues from international travel and tourism for the balance of payments, which for the median highly tourism-dependent economy exceeded 10 percentage points of GDP, leading to a sizable current account deterioration.
 Indeed, empirical evidence suggests that current account adjustment in 2020 relative to pre-crisis forecasts was driven to an important extent by the collapse in revenues and expenditures on international travel as well as by the collapse in oil prices.
 On the economic growth front, the paper shows that the share of tourism activities in GDP is the single most important predictor of the growth shortfall in 2020 triggered by the COVID-19 crisis, even when compared to a variety of measures of the severity of the pandemic.

-* I am greatly indebted to participants at a seminar at the Brookings Institution for very useful suggestions, and to the World Economic Outlook team at the International Monetary Fund for their help with the data.
+* I am greatly indebted to Daniel Leigh, Paulo Medas, Louise Sheiner, David Wessel, and participants at a seminar at the Brookings Institution for very useful suggestions, and to the World Economic Outlook team at the International Monetary Fund for their help with the data.
 Jimena Ruiz Castro and Manuel Alcala Kovalski provided excellent research assistance.

 I. Introduction